Table of Contents

 I’ve reviewed many job posts in which founders try to recruit a “Marketing Ninja / Sales Guru / Operations Wizard.”

 When there is confusion about who should be doing what, you will draw inaccurate candidates.
+This is one of the biggest small business hiring mistakes.

 Why It’s Costly